streamlit/docs/content/library/api/performance/performance.md

 <Important>

 All the below commands were deprecated in version 1.18.0.
 Use the new commands above instead.
-Learn more in [Caching in Streamlit apps](/library/advanced-features/caching).
+Learn more in [Caching](/library/advanced-features/caching).
 </Important>

 ## Deprecated commands